pranigopu/artificialIntelligence-in-games/lab3/README.md

 	return cur;
 }
 ```
  As can be seen in the while loop, the selection step stops when the current node being considered is unexpanded.
 How is this node selected?
-To begin with, the current node is the the `BasicTreeNode` object that calls this method (note that this method is defined within the `BasicTreeNode` class).
+To begin with, the current node is the the `BasicTreeNode` object that calls this method.
 This is seen here:

 ```
 BasicTreeNode cur = this;